LLNL/SoRa/README.rst

   mpi4py:  mpi4py is an MPI (Message Passing Interface) python library.
 It is used to handle multiple islands (demes) for greater parallelism.
-MPI should be optional, but I haven't goten around to fixing that yet.
+MPI should be optional, but I haven't gotten around to fixing that yet.